 What is the UN Decade of Action on Nutrition?

-The Nutrition Decade provides an umbrella for all relevant stakeholders working on food and nutrition-related programmes and initiatives to consolidate and align actions across different sectors and facilitate policy processes across the areas identified in the two ICN2 outcome documents: Rome Declaration on Nutrition and the Framework for Action.
+More specifically, the Nutrition Decade provides an umbrella for all relevant stakeholders working on food and nutrition-related programmes and initiatives to consolidate and align actions across different sectors, as well as facilitate policy processes across the areas identified in the two ICN2 outcome documents: the Rome Declaration on Nutrition and the Framework for Action.

-Why do we need a UN Decade for Action on Nutrition now?
+Why do we need a UN Decade of Action on Nutrition?

-Ending hunger and all forms of malnutrition is among the most urgent and pervasive development challenges.
-Most countries are burdened by more than one form of malnutrition or diet-related NCDs and conditions, including cardiovascular diseases, diabetes, types of cancer and obesity.
+Ending hunger and all forms of malnutrition is among the most urgent and pervasive development-related challenges.
+Most countries are burdened by several forms of malnutrition, such as undernutrition, micronutrient deficiencies, overweight and obesity, as well as diet-related NCDs including cardiovascular diseases, diabetes, and some types of cancer.
 The various forms of malnutrition may co-exist within the same country, community, household or person.

-Many families cannot afford enough diverse and nutritious foods, like fresh fruit and vegetables, legumes, meat and milk, while foods and drinks high in fat, sugar and/or salt are often cheap and readily available.
+Many families are unable to afford sufficient, diverse and nutritious foods, such as fresh fruits and vegetables, legumes, nuts and animal-source foods, while energy-dense processed foods and drinks that are high in fat, sugar and/or salt are often cheaper and more readily available.

 How will the UN Decade of Action on Nutrition make a difference?